jimlinntu/scaling-book/inference.md

 ### What about attention?

 Things get more complicated when we look at the dot-product attention operation, especially since we have to account for KV caches.
 Let's look at just one attention head with pure multi-headed attention.
-In a single Flash Attention fusion, we<d-footnote>We're simplifying a fair bit here by ignoring the non-matmul FLOPs in applying the softmax, masks etc. They should be overlapped with computation or HBM reads, but it can be non-trivial to do on certain TPU generations.
-Whese details don't change the main message, which is that KV caches are usually memory bound.</d-footnote>:
+In a single Flash Attention fusion, we<d-footnote>We're simplifying a fair bit here by ignoring the non-matmul FLOPs in applying the softmax, masks etc. They should be overlapped with computation or HBM reads, but this can be non-trivial to do on certain TPU generations.
+While these details don't change the main message, which is that KV caches are usually memory bound, they are worth paying attention to.</d-footnote>:

 1. Read the $Q$ activations of shape $\text{bf16[B, T, D]}$ from HBM.
 2. Read the $KV$ cache, which is a pair of $\text{bf16[B, S, D]}$ tensors from HBM.